Ottawa’s claim of $500 million a year in additional corporate tax revenue from Trans Mountain’s

 reserves).
 When a current project cost is considered, producer revenues effectively disappear and

 so do any tax revenues related to them.

 The methodology upon which Ottawa’s $500 million in additional corporate tax revenue is based

 is fatally flawed and the study riddled with errors in fact and judgement.
 Facts tell us there will

 not be additional corporate tax revenue from Trans Mountain’s expansion and therefore Ottawa’s

 claim of $500 million a year flowing to fund a clean economy is a lie.

 I have written to Finance Minister Morneau and provide to him the facts that prove his claim of

-an additional $500 million a year is a work of fiction.
+an additional $500 million a year is a fiction.
 As a Minister of the Crown he needs to stop

 misleading Canadians with fabricated figures and promises that cannot be kept.
 The letter is